FCC/VDE Shielded Cabinets

 - European VDE

 The EMI & FCC Heavy Duty product lines come in both vertical racks and sloped front consoles (15 & 30 degree).
-It is designed with double ledge, double plane corner construction which make it the strongest cabinet in the industry, capable of carrying 3000 pounds of equipment.
+Each is designed with double ledge, double plane corner construction creating the strongest cabinet in the industry, capable of carrying 3000 pounds of equipment.

 EMI & FCC Heavy Duty racks are designed to be modular and flexible, a wide variety of accessories are available.
 Here is a small sample: